GET STARTED

 Make the leave application process hassle-free.
 Share information on quieter periods, ideal for taking leave and encourage employees to plan in advance both for their benefit and to ensure business continuity.

 ELMO Software makes it simple to manage the leave process – for both employees and HR.
-Our platform is designed with your employees in mind, providing staff with an easy-to-use interface to plan, request and check their leave balance.
+Our HR platform is designed with your employees in mind, providing staff with an easy-to-use interface to plan, request and check their leave balance.
 With configurable notifications and leave forecasting, managers can stay on top of their team’s leave requests and entitlements for better planning and decision-making.
-Find out more about leave scheduling here.